Some time ago, I found out that writing a book can be a cathartic, healing experience.

 It was my Partner who quite nonchalantly commented one day "why don't you start that autobiography?", and the idea germinated, not into the autobiography, but into a novel charting a psychological analysis of the main character, almost entirely based on my life's experiences and adventures, and how he had become the person he is today.
 This has now become a trilogy, walking through the evolution of the character, the deconstruction and the rebuilding (hopefully using all the good traits) into the better person.

 What I found, as I was writing, was that I was putting down on paper (albeit digitally) my critique of myself, trying to identify and understand the origins of all my traits, 'warts'n'all', and many of the choices and decisions I had made over the years started making more sense, if only in why I made them, not whether they were good ones to make.

 I felt like I started exorcising a number of my 'demons', simply through the process of making them real on paper, and whilst I had to face them honestly in order to do so, I found a sense of freedom and calmness seeping into my days, and using the concept of the deconstruction and rebuilding of the 'character' I quite literally brought this to reality in myself, and started my own journey on making a better me.

-I always encourage everyone (or as some 'friends' say "Drone on") to write a journal (see my previous blog on this) for the huge amount of benefits both immediate and long term this brings, but I would also wholeheartedly recommend trying some form of bigger or deeper writing, either as a life story or for those more creatively minded, a novel.
+I always encourage (or as some 'friends' say "Drone on") everyone to write a journal (see my previous blog on this) for the huge amount of benefits both immediate and long term this brings, but I would also wholeheartedly recommend trying some form of writing, either as a life story or for those more creatively minded, a novel.